3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 Address information
 ^^^^^^^^^^^^^^^^^^^

-The 3DCityDB comes with a CityGML ADE that allows to easily use address information and metadata columns in XML queries.
+The 3DCityDB comes with a CityGML ADE that allows a simple use of address information and metadata columns in XML queries.
 The following table shows the XML namespaces to be used with CityGML version 2.0 respectively 1.0 and the recommended XML prefix of the 3DCityDB ADE.